The powerful skin benefits of methylene blue

 There are very few companies out there selling skincare with methylene blue in it – it’s really an emerging ingredient – but one US-based company called Bluelene specialises in it.

-So I spoke to its founder, scientist, Dr Kan Cao, who stumbled across the skincare benefits of methylene blue through her work at the University of Maryland researching potential treatments for a rare genetic disease of accelerated aging called progeria.
+I spoke to its founder, scientist, Dr Kan Cao, who stumbled across the skincare benefits of methylene blue through her work at the University of Maryland researching potential treatments for a rare genetic disease of accelerated aging called progeria.

 In testing on skin cells from affected patients, alongside a control group of ‘normal’ skin cells, researchers observed positive results in both sets of samples.